j-jacobson/buzzmasters/README.md

 This runs ```python main.py```.

 The bots will run indefinetely, grabbing subreddits and products and posting and commenting about them.

+### Note:

+Do NOT do vote manipulation or you will be banned/shadowbanned on reddit.
+This means, do not use the bots to vote on the other bots posts.
+Reddit rule "all votes must be cast by humans" applies.

 ## Configuration